Sumchinvum

-Sumchinvum is a small village in Singngat, Churachandpur District, Manipur, India.
+Sumchinvum is a small village in Singngat-Sub-Division, Churachandpur District, Manipur, India.
 It was also known as 'Dimmual' by the Tedim people inhibiting in the village before the Kuki–Paite ethnic clash of 1997–98.

 Geography

 Sumchinvum is located 29 km from the district headquarter, Churachandpur and 95 km from Imphal, the capital of Manipur.
 The postal index number, PIN code of Sumchinvum is 795139.
 It is surrounded by Muallum village, Haijang Village, New Laijang Village and Singngat Village.
 The time-zone of Sumchinvum is IST (UTC+5:30) and Telephone Code / Std Code is 03874.
 Singngat Post Office is the nearest Post Office from Sumchinvum.

 Demography

 The 2011 census of India recorded the population of Sumchinvum as 999 of which 496 are males and 503 are females.
 The literacy rate of Sumchinvum is 63.60% which is relatively lower as compare to the state which is 76.94%.
 The literacy rate of male is 70.33% and female is 56.72%.
 Also the village code of Sumchinvum is 269833 according to the 2011 census of India.